 Life School ME

 Peta Al Akawi, a PR and communications consultant, offers this piece of advice on her podcast: “Remember, everything you go through, grows you.”
 Launched in June 2019, the twice-monthly show is heavy on female coaches, including co-founder of Thrive Talks, Farida Gilmore, and hypnotherapist Maria Tansey.
-Among the gems from Tansey’s interview: “If I did fix all these things then I would have to make a change” (a common fear Tansey has seen in her work) and “all beliefs are limiting, it just depends on when they are helpful or not.”
+Among the gems from Tansey’s interview: “If I did fix all these things then I would have to make a change” (a common fear Tansey has seen in her work) and “All beliefs are limiting – it just depends on when they are helpful or not.”
 Other guests have included the UAE’s first grey model Caroline Labouchere, a popular voice on the UAE podcast circuit, and Dubai’s Caroline Leon, who had to learn to walk again after experiencing an outdoor rock climbing fall.
-Bonus round at the end, when Al Akawi asks for favorite quotes, apps and favorite life lessons.
+There’s a bonus round at the end, when Al Akawi asks for favorite quotes, apps and life lessons.